mongodb/mongo-python-driver/doc/examples/type_hints.rst

 Typed Collection
 ----------------

 You can use :py:class:`~typing_extensions.TypedDict` (Python 3.8+) when using a well-defined schema for the data in a :class:`~pymongo.collection.Collection`.
-Note that all `schema_validation`_ for inserts and updates is done on the server.
-This is due to the fact that these methods automatically add an "_id" field.
-In the example below the "_id" field is marked by the :py:class:`~typing_extensions.NotRequired` notation to allow it to be accessed when reading from `result`.
+Note that all `schema validation`_ for inserts and updates is done on the server.
+These methods automatically add an "_id" field.
+In the example below the "_id" field is marked by the :py:class:`~typing_extensions.NotRequired` notation to allow it to be accessed when reading from ``result``.
 If it is simply not included in the definition, then it will be automatically added, but it will raise a type-checking error if you attempt to access it.
 Another option would be to generate the "_id" field yourself, and make it a required field.
 This would give the expected behavior, but would then also prevent you from relying on PyMongo to insert the "_id" field.

 .. doctest::